 Guilty as charged!
-Honestly, if you want to be truly productive, you have to set real work hours, just like when you work in an office.
+Honestly, if you want to be genuinely productive, you have to set real work hours, just like when you work in an office.

 I use a notebook and a pen.
 I write down when I start when I stop.
 I clock out when I take even the slightest break.
 I add it all up and hold myself accountable.

 Then I found out.
-Seemed like I was working!
+It seemed like I was working!
 Oops.
 Which brings me to tip #3.

-Working from home takes responsibly, maturity and discipline.
-Work still has to get done and you are the only one to make it happen!
+Working from home during the coronavirus pandemic takes responsibly, maturity, and discipline.
+Work still has to get done, and you are the only one to make it happen!

 I sometimes actually imagine some of my former bosses screaming bloody murder at me to get busy.
 I laugh and express my gratitude that it is just a virtual conversation.
 Then I get busy because I know the old goat is right.

 There seems to be a distinct split in public opinion.
-Some folks are claiming this is nothing but hysteria, so are defiantly going about normal life.
+Some folks are claiming this is nothing but hysteria, so they are defiantly going about ordinary life.
 Others seem petrified the world is about to end.